sadtank/btc-mon/README.md

 * New block alert splash

-## Want a pre-built setup?
+## Self install
+It's all you.

+## Pre-built setup
-I'll configure one for you.
-Donation is optional.
-BTC preferred.
+I'm happy to configure one for you.
+Donation is optional (below).

 1. Contact me @sadtank:matrix.org.
 (Allow a few days for my initial response).
 2. I can recommend hardware, you buy.